 There's no better way to refresh and reset than a solo trip.
-More and more travelers are discovering the fun and adventure of traveling solo.
-It can be intimidating to plan your first unaccompanied trip, but once you catch the bug it can be hard to find a travel experience that matches the freedom and adventure of going solo.
+More and more, travelers are discovering the fun and adventure of traveling solo.
+It can be intimidating to plan your first unaccompanied trip, but once you catch the bug, it can be hard to find a travel experience that matches the freedom and adventure of going solo.

-Communing with nature is the perfect one-on-one activity: just you and the great outdoors.
-And Milwaukee’s urban outdoors are pretty great – with Lake Michigan, three rivers, more than 150 state and county parks and more than 130 miles of bike trails, there’s an option for everyone.
+Communing with nature is the perfect one-on-one activity – just you and the great outdoors.
+And Milwaukee’s urban outdoors are pretty great!
+With Lake Michigan, three rivers, more than 150 state and county parks, and more than 130 miles of bike trails, there’s an option for everyone.

 If you prefer to take in fresh air through a casual stroll, the Walking Milwaukee cards are a fun souvenir and a self-guided historic walking tour all in one.
 Or visit nearby Grafton, WI to visit the Paramount Plaza and Walk of Fame, part of the Mississippi Blues Trail.
 Some of the most important records in blues history were recorded right here at Paramount Records in the Wisconsin Chair Factory.

 Take an arts adventure through the city, exploring murals, sculpture, and more.
-Milwaukee's vibrant public art helps bring city neighborhoods to colorful life.
+Milwaukee's vibrant public art helps bring city neighborhoods to life.

-Black Cat Alley transformed an alleyway on Milwaukee's East Side into an urban art destination, and murals throughout the city speak to themes of social justice, natural beauty, and the city's history.
+Black Cat Alley transformed an alleyway on Milwaukee's East Side into an urban art destination.
+And murals throughout the city speak to themes of social justice, natural beauty, and the city's history.
 Check out the public art map to plan an adventure by foot, bike, or car.

 Sculpture Milwaukee brings world-class outdoor sculptures to downtown with an annual installation along Wisconsin Avenue and stretching into the Historic Third Ward.
 You can find self-guided tour options, virtual art talks, and more at SculptureMilwaukee.org.